-Unless you practice animal healthcare in your spare time, you’ve probably not heard of a titer test.
+Unless you practice animal healthcare in your spare time, you’ve probably not heard of a rabies titers test.
 If you’re planning to travel abroad with your dog, or are weary of recurring vaccinations, then consider getting antibody titers for your dog or cat.
 You’ll be able to determine the immune response to vaccinations.

 What is a Titer Test?

 A titer test (don’t be like me and say TEET-er test.
 It’s pronounced TIGHT-er test) is a blood test that measures the level of measuring antibodies of the immune system proteins.
 Essentially, it’s a blood test on a cat or dog that determines how built up or “strong” their antibody levels are from previous vaccinations (which induce a cell mediated immunity) to specific infectious diseases like distemper, canine parvovirus, adenovirus, lyme disease, and rabies.

 Benefits of Getting a Titer Test